 Although the Library still maintains some active print subscriptions, the products listed below have allowed us to expand our collection of periodicals exponentially, while at the same time providing remote access even at times when the Library is closed.

 Please note: When you click the connect link you will be asked for your username and password.
-Use your CCBC email logon (Username: email@example.com; password: Welcome followed by your student ID number).
+Use your CCBC logon (Username: firstname.lastname@example.org; password: Welcome followed by your student ID number).

 A suite of multidisciplinary and subject-specific databases comprising thousands of newspaper, magazine and journal titles, as well as images and reference publications.
+The new e-Books Community College Collection is now available, which allows users to access and download the text of thousand of academic books.

 Access: Connect to EBSCO